purton-tech/cloak/www/content/blog/rust-on-nails/index.md

 This article was more popular than we expected and as we added more content grew beyond the size of a blog post.

-It is now avaiable on it's own mini site at [https://rust-on-nails.com](https://rust-on-nails.com)
+It is now available on it's own mini site at [https://rust-on-nails.com](https://rust-on-nails.com)

 ## The old article